Tennessee 4-H International Exchange Program

 Will they speak English?

-What are the expectations of the host family?
+What are the host family’s expectations?

 How long will they stay?